Morgein/auto-wireguard/README.md

-# WireGuard Manager
+# Auto Wireguard

-**WireGuard Manager** is a Bash-based tool for installing, configuring, and managing WireGuard VPN servers and clients.
+**Auto WireGuard** is a Bash-based tool for installing, configuring, and managing WireGuard VPN servers and clients.
 It provides an interactive menu to automate routine tasks like installation, server setup, client creation, and cleanup.

 ---